seL4/microkit/docs/manual.md

 Runnable PDs of the same priority are scheduled in a round-robin manner.

 The **passive** determines whether the PD is passive.
 A passive PD will have its scheduling context revoked after initialisation and then bound instead to the PD's notification object.
 This means the PD will be scheduled on receiving a notification, whereby it will run on the notification's scheduling context.
 When the PD receives a *protected procedure* by another PD or a *fault* caused by a child PD, the passive PD will run on the scheduling context of the callee.

+## Virtual Machine {#vm}

+A *virtual machine* (VM) is a runtime abstraction for running guest operating systems in Microkit.
+It is similar to a protection domain in that it provides a thread of control that executes within an isolated virtual address space.

+The main difference between a VM and a PD is that VMs have a higher privilege level such that they may function as a guest operations and have their own user-space programs at a separate exception level.

+The virtual machine is always a child of a PD.
+Exceptions caused by the virtual machine are delivered to the parent PD through the `fault` entry point.
+Each virtual machine has a 'virtual CPU' associated with it which is used to identify the fault.
+At the moment, all VMs only have a single virtual CPU but in the future multi-vCPU VMs will be allowed.

+The parent PD is responsible for starting and managing the virtual machine.
+Microkit provides the abstractions in order to manage the virtual machine through seL4 but there is typically a non-trivial amount of supporting code/infrastructure to properly start and manage a VM.

+To keep the (potentially untrusted) virtual machine isolated from the rest of the system, Microkit enforces that a protection domain can only ever manage a single virtual machine.

 ## Memory Regions {#mr}